 Study items to be considered include, but are not limited to:

-– What signalling requirements and protocol enhancements need to be defined in support of emergency telecommunications ?
+– What signalling requirements and protocol enhancements need to be defined in support of emergency telecommunications and disaster relief in IMT-2020 network and beyond?

+– What signalling requirements and protocol need to be defined in support of emergency telecommunications and disaster relief for terrestrial and satellite network convergence?

 – What recommendations must be created in response to these requirements because the work is not covered by other SG Questions?

 – What changes should be proposed to the overall plans maintained by the respective lead study groups, to provide for new capabilities, to provide better realization of capabilities already being standardized, or to remove obsolete content?